(Diane Stirling - Working Collie Breeder in Minnesota)

 Our pets are important to us, and we know that your dogs/cats are important to your family too!
 PLEASE reconsider what you are feeding your pets, if you are not feeding Life's Abundance Pet Food.
 Life's Abundance is the BEST and SAFEST on the market, in my opinion.
-It is formulated by a HOLISTIC, Nutritional Vet, Dr. Jane Bicks.
+It is formulated by the former HOLISTIC, Nutritional Vet, Dr. Jane Bicks.
 Choose wisely.
 Don't be filled by all the hype of t.v. commercials for the name brands on the market - too many recalls are happening and many pets are sick and dying because of it.

 Here are a few of the Pet Food recalls that occurred in 2012 from other major brands of Pet Food:

 Nature’s Variety has issued a nationwide voluntary recall on Prairie Beef Meal & Barley Medley Kibble for Dogs